RohitY2J/hotel-mgmt-system/README.md

 3. Create a tenant in the CAS system
 4. Assign tenant to application
 5. Assign the user to the application and tenant
-6. Create a client with clientid set to the tenant id in this application.
+6. Create a client with clientid set to the tenant id in this application in the mongodb using query.

 ## Features